 Dr. Aragon is an Associate Professor in the department of Human Centered Design and Engineering.
-Her current research interests include visual analytics, human-computer interaction (HCI) and computer-supported cooperative work (CSCW), data science and big data, collaborative games, emotion in text communication, and scientific creativity.
+Her current research interests include visual analytics, human-centered data science, human-computer interaction (HCI) and computer-supported cooperative work (CSCW), data science and big data, collaborative games, emotion in text communication, and scientific creativity.
 She develops and studies the use of visual interfaces for collaborative exploration of very large data sets.

 Brittany Fiore-Gartland is a postdoctoral fellow with the Moore/Sloan Foundation Data Science Environment grant working as a data science ethnographer.
 She holds a Ph.D. in Communication from the University of Washington and an M.A. in Anthropology from Columbia University.
 Her research focuses on the social and organizational dimensions of data-intensive transformations in arenas such as scientific research, healthcare, global development, and commercial design and construction.